Rubberazer/iec61850_SCL_toolkit/README.md

 	python icd_DO_extractor.py SCL_file_name

-It is going to produce to files:
+It is going to produce two files:

 	-variables_extract.csv -> all the DOs in the IEDs